tock/book/src/course/thread-net/control-app.md

 > **EXERCISE:** The `03_controller_screen` checkpoint already contains the logic
 > outlined above.
 Extend the main function to, in response to a callback, write
 > the current temperature on a screen.
+You can do this by extending the
-You might find it useful to split this
+> `update_screen` function.
+You might find it useful to split this code out into
-> code out into a different function.
+> a different function.

 Finally, we will wire up this application to the OpenThread network to send the current temperature setpoint to all other control units, and retrieve an average